Why is my flashing sagging

 Roofing

-The answer to 'why is my flashing sagging' is that the flashing has become loose or detached from the roof, causing it to sag or pull away.
-This is a common issue that can be caused by a few different factors, including improper installation, wear and tear over time, or damage from weather or other external forces.
+The answer to 'why is my flashing sagging' is that the flashing has become loose or detached from the roof or wall.
+This is a common issue that can be caused by a few different factors, including poor installation, age and weathering, or physical damage.

 Step-by-Step Guide